 The Miscalculations of Lightning Girl by Stacy McNulty

 When Lucy was struck by lightning at age 8, her damaged brain compensated by overstimulating her mathematical reasoning region.
 Along with that came a tendency toward OCD.
 Now Lucy is 12 and smart enough for college, but her nana insists that she pass middle school first.
-She keeps her math genius under wraps, but the OCD isn’t quite so easy when she carries cleansing wipes everywhere.

 All the Things That Could Go Wrong by Stewart Foster